Franco-Spanish War (1635–1659): Phase I: 1635 to 1648 Treaty of Westphalia

-With Spanish resources stretched to the limit in Europe, the Dutch used the opportunity to attack their possessions in the Americas, Africa and Asia, especially those belonging to the Portuguese Empire, which was also ruled by Philip IV.
-Spanish inability to protect those interests caused increasing unrest in Portugal.
+With Spain focused on Europe, the Dutch attacked their colonial possessions, especially those belonging to the Portuguese Empire.
+Then ruled by Philip IV, his inability to protect these interests caused increasing unrest in Portugal.
 Damage to the economy and tax increases imposed to pay for the war led to protests throughout Spanish territories, which in 1640 erupted into open revolts in Portugal and Catalonia.
-In 1641, the Catalan Courts recognised Louis XIII of France as Count of Barcelona and the ruler of the Principality of Catalonia.
-However, they soon found the new administration differed little from the old, which turned the war into a three sided contest between the Franco-Catalan elite, the rural peasantry and the Spanish.
+In 1641, the Catalan Courts recognised Louis XIII as Count of Barcelona and ruler of the Principality of Catalonia.
+However, the war turned into a contest between the Franco-Catalan and Spanish elites, with the bulk of then population opposed to both.

-Louis XIII died on 14 May 1643, and was succeeded by his five-year-old son, Louis XIV, whose mother, the former Spanish princess, Anne of Austria, took control of the Regency Council that ruled in his name.
+Louis XIII died on 14 May 1643, and was succeeded by his five-year-old son, Louis XIV, whose mother, Anne of Austria, took control of the Regency Council that ruled in his name.
 Five days later, Louis II de Bourbon, Prince of Condé defeated the Spanish Army of Flanders at Rocroi.
-Victory gave Condé, a royal prince and effective ruler of large parts of eastern France, leverage in his struggle with Queen Anne and Cardinal Mazarin.
+Victory gave Condé, a Prince du sang and effective ruler of much of eastern France, leverage in his struggle with Queen Anne and Cardinal Mazarin.

-Despite some successes in northern France and the Spanish Netherlands, including victory at Lens in August 1648, France was unable to knock Spain out of the war.
-In the Holy Roman Empire, Imperial victories at Tuttlingen and Mergentheim were offset by French success at Nördlingen and Zusmarshausen.
-In Italy, French-backed Savoyard offensives against the Spanish-ruled Duchy of Milan achieved little because of lack of resources and the disruption caused by the 1639 to 1642 Piedmontese Civil War.
-Victory at Orbetello in June 1646, and the recapture of Naples in 1647 left Spain firmly in control of the region.
+Despite a series of defeats in Flanders, including Lens in August 1648, Spain remained in the war, while French successes in Germany at Nördlingen and Zusmarshausen were offset by losses at Tuttlingen and Herbsthausen.
+In Italy, French-backed Savoyard offensives against Milan achieved little because of lack of resources and the disruption caused by the 1639 to 1642 Piedmontese Civil War.
+Victory at Orbetello in June 1646, and the recapture of Naples in 1647 left Spain firmly in control of the Italian Peninsula.

 The 1648 Peace of Westphalia ended the Thirty Years' War, recognised Dutch independence and ended the drain on Spanish resources.
 Under the October 1648 Treaty of Münster, France gained strategic locations in Alsace and Lorraine, as well as Pinerolo, which controlled access to Alpine passes in Northern Italy.
 However, the peace excluded Italy, Imperial territories in the Low Countries and French-occupied Lorraine.
-Although Emperor Ferdinand was now at peace with France, the fighting between France and Spain continued.
+This meant that although Emperor Ferdinand and France were formally at peace, it allowed fighting between France and Spain to continue.